Ackesnal/RePaViT/README.md

 ```
 After the above installations, it is ready to run this repo.

-(OPTIONAL) We further utilize the [wandb](https://wandb.ai/site) for real-time track and training process visualization.
-However, you will need to register and login to wandb first.
+We further utilize the [wandb](https://wandb.ai/site) for real-time track and training process visualization.
+The use of wandb is optional.
+However, you will need to register and login to wandb before using this functionality.
 ```
 pip install wandb
 ```